 Lydia Moss Bradley founded the University as a nonsectarian, private institution and in the charter stipulated for the development of “the principles of morality and right living….”
 From its history, the University provides its students opportunities conducive to the development of character, morality, and high principles.
 These are carried out through student organizations representing diverse religions on campus, student activities and programming, and numerous academic programs.

 Student organizations: Bradley University supports a number of religious student organizations.
-A complete list of student organizations can be found at bradley.edu/campuslife/sao/organizations/.
+A complete list of student organizations can be found at bradley.edu/campuslife/sao/get-involved/organizations/.
 A representation of these student organizations includes:

 - Baha'i Student Organization